dtorresxp/odoo-guides/README.md

 # Spanish Text (Textos en Español)

-In order to help our Spanish and Latinamerican communities, we included several spanish translations in our guides.
+In order to help our Spanish and Latin-American communities, we included several spanish translations in our guides.
 Please feel free to branch this repo and change spanish to your own language as needed.

 <br>

-# &#x03C8;Code Contribuitors
+# &#x03C8;Code Contributors

 | id | Name | Team | Country | Guides |
 | :---: | :--- | :---: | :---: | :---: |